30 Ways to Use the Verb “Stand”

 Stand against

-• No candidates were standing against him any longer, so he won the election.
+• With no candidates standing against him, he won the election.

 Stand aside